Lima Metro, Peru

 Tren Eléctrico routes

-Line 1 of the Lima Metro includes a total of 16 stations, starting from Villa El Salvador to Miguel Grau.
+Line 1 of the Lima Metro is 22km long, including a total of 16 stations, starting from Villa El Salvador to Miguel Grau.
 The whole stretch runs on standard (1,435mm) gauge and 1500V DC power supply, and is being extended northwards to stretch to over 33.98km with an additional ten stations.

 The Lima Metro rolling stock

 Line 1 is currently served by 42 train sets designed by Ansaldo Breda, while Alstom was awarded a $158.6m contract to supply 19 five-car Metropolis train sets for operation on Line 1.
-These trains will have low floor, wide doors, extra-wide seats and extra width to ensure free flow of passengers.
-They will also allow maximum natural light to enter inside the vehicle and will be fitted with information displays.
-The first train set of the order is expected to be delivered in late 2012 and will be put into operation in 2013.
+These trains have low floor, wide doors, extra-wide seats and extra width to ensure free flow of passengers.
+They also allow maximum natural light to enter inside the vehicle and are fitted with information displays.
+The first train set of the order was delivered in late 2012 and became operational in 2013.

 Tren Eléctrico signalling and communication

 Bombardier was awarded a $19.36m contract for the supply of Cityflo 350 signalling for Line 1.
-The contract includes the installation of interlocking, track circuits and control equipment on the entire line.
+The contract included the installation of interlocking, track circuits and control equipment on the entire line.

 The Cityflo 350 signalling system includes onboard automatic train protection (ATP) and automatic train operation (ATO).
 Both the systems are integrated with a display in the driver's cabin.

-The proposed Line 2 of the metro will be mostly underground, stretching 35km.
+The Line 2 of the metro will stretch 27km and will be underground with 27 stations.
 It will connect Ate in Lima with the Callao region, bordering the capital and intersecting Line 1 at Miguel Grau.
-A branch to this line connecting to the International Airport is also being planned.
-The project is estimated to cost around $3bn and be operational by 2016.